Jeff Roth (archivist)

-Jeff Roth is the archivist in charge of the New York Times clipping and photo archive, known as "the morgue."
+Jeff Roth is the archivist in charge of the New York Times clipping and photo archive, colloquially known as "the morgue".
 After working for a while at an airport, Roth joined the Times archive in 1993; the newspaper slowly reduced the number of its filing staff until he was the only one taking care of the archive.
+The archive exists in the sub-sub basement of the old International Herald Tribune building.
 In Obit, Roth described how the Times archive is still used to make obituaries.

-Ghislaine Maxwell Connection

-Roth is a cousin of British former socialite and convicted sex offender Ghislaine Maxwell.
-As a family member, Roth attended the 2021 trial in which Maxwell was convicted of child sex trafficking.
+Roth is a cousin of Ghislaine Maxwell, a British convicted sex offender.
+Roth attended a 2021 trial in which Maxwell was convicted of child sex trafficking.
 In June 2022, Roth described Maxwell as a "friend and confidant" in a letter filed in Manhattan Federal Court by Maxwell's attorneys.